 As a neutral mediator, Bob’s job is to help you bring your dispute to a reasonable conclusion.
 If this were easy, you would have settled your differences some time ago, so this process can be challenging for both sides.
 Bob has no stake in the outcome and can help you to understand the strengths and the weaknesses of your situation, leading to a more likely way to understand and settle your case.
 He will listen carefully to you, your facts and your legal interpretations, and your practical needs.
 He may act as devil’s advocate and challenge your thinking, both as to your evaluation of the cost and outcome of your case and to possible solutions for settlement.
 Not all cases will settle.
-However, Bob’s broad experience in how the real world works in employee benefits and compensation can help you design a settlement that works for both parties.
+However, Bob’s broad experience in how the real world works can help you design a settlement that works for both parties.

 Confidentiality is essential to mediation.
 All conversations and information that you give to Bob will be treated as confidential unless you tell him that it can be shared with the other side.

 BEFORE MEDIATION OCCURS